kanishkaman/UMC-301-Project/data_retrieval/README.md

 This part of the project aims to use the identified wildlife species from our model to retrieve additional information, and visualize global sightings and few other plots.
 It utilizes the custom-trained YOLOv11 for species detection, Wikipedia API for species information, Generative AI for enhanced details, and GBIF/iNaturalist API for species occurrence data.
 The project also includes interactive mapping capabilities for visualizing species distribution on a world map.

+> **Note**: These final files are intended for implementation in Streamlit, with some modifications in the information retrieval process.
+In the original Streamlit code, LangChain with Ollama was used instead of the Gemini API, due to module/package compatibility issues.

 ## Table of Contents

 - [Installation](#installation)